Privacy of Information

 Back to top

-Understanding Confidentiality and Minor Consent in California.
-A Toolkit from the Adolescent Health Working Group.
-Accessed January 2009.
+Understanding Confidentiality and Minor Consent in California, California Adolescent Health Collaborative.

-Internet Links from the California Adolescent Health Collaborative.
-Accessed January 2009.
+Internet Links to Adolescent Health Data, California Adolescent Health Collaborative.